nielsbaloe/vertxui/README.md

 ### Serverside

 The serverside is easy.
 This single line serves all necessary front-end Javascript code including the necessary (single-lined) wrapping HTML, ready to be shown in the browser.
+So, not only forget about javascript, but forget about editing html files too.

     router.route("/client").handler(new VertxUI(Client.class, false, true));

 Vert.X comes with HTTP compression out of the box so there is no need to do anything else except turning HTTP compression on (see all examples).
-The hello-world example translates from java to javascript within a second server startup time, and that results in 68kb dependency-less javascript+html, or in 16kb HTTP-zipped javscript+html.
-This second startup delay is faster than you putting that file there manually.
-The resulting javascript is so small because TeaVM only takes into compilation what was needed.
+The hello-world example translates from java to javascript within a second server startup time - that is probably less than you putting that file somewhere in the right folder.
+The result is one raw 68kb dependency-less javascript+html file, or a 16kb HTTP-zipped file.
+The resulting javascript is so small because TeaVM only translates from API's what was actually needed.

 ### Clientside pure DOM